cziesman/amq-activemq-ocp-client/README.md

     oc set volume dc/amq-activemq-ocp-client --add --name=ex-aao-amq-secret --type=secret --secret-name='ex-aao-amq-secret' --mount-path=/client/certs

+The client application will redeploy and will connect successfully to the AMQ broker.

 ## Configure the application to use the broker service.

 The default configuration of the application connects via the external route for the AMQ broker, e.g.,